Thanks, But No Thanks

 I like getting compliments that are original.
 If someone’s going to say, “You have beautiful hair” it’s boring, who cares?
 I’ve heard it a million times.
 Now if you said something like, “You have beautiful nose hair”, well now, that’s original.

 I would appreciate it if the complementor (yes, that’s a word) would compliment me on my sick sense of humor rather than my outer appearance.
 The exception would be saying I look really skinny… that never gets old… because it’s not true, but in the other person’s mind it is, so who’s to argue they’re being insincere?
-Saying something like “Wow, you have the tightest pussy” would get my attention (and yours too, probably).
+Now saying something like “Wow, you have the tightest pussy” would get my attention.

 Do you ever have a difficult time handling someone who tries to tell you what to do?